 And that is why the topic you choose for such a scholarship would be highly personal.
 But it must also fall under the bracket heading given to you by the organization providing the scholarship.

-7 tips to write an impressive SOP
+7 tips for writing an impressive SOP

-Now that you have an idea of the topic of your SOP, let’s get down to the actual task of writing it.
+Now that you have an idea of the topic of your SOP let’s get down to the actual task of writing it.

-So follow the 7 tips we’ve given below and learn how to write the perfect SOP for scholarship-
+So follow the 7 tips we’ve given below and learn how to write the perfect SOP for a scholarship-